For urgent consular assistance call

 More information:

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

-If you test positive, you may be quarantined at a government facility.
 Measures are frequently reviewed and may change at short notice.
 Check with your nearest Côte d’Ivoire Embassy for details.

 You need an exit permit from the National Museum to take art objects from Côte d'Ivoire.